 This protocol directly targets your proctitis or rectal infection and eliminates it very quickly, while also healing the affected tissue (wild oregano oil is an anti-inflammatory and has also been used with burn patients).
 If you would like to go slower, then still follow the instructions below, but apply only 3 times per day – you should still see good results from this reduced dosage, but it will take longer to heal.

 • Syringe diluted wild oregano into your rectum, using a glass dropper.
 Start at a 7:1 dilution with olive oil (7 drops organic olive oil to every 1 drop of wild oregano oil), and then increase in strength to get it up to 4:1 or 3:1 (3 drops olive oil to 1 drop wild oregano oil) – the stronger, the better.

 Apply to your rectum either with your legs over your head, or in the “hemorrhoid” position (on your knees and elbows with your head down and your bum raised in the air), so that the oregano oil stays in the rectum and doesn’t drain back out immediately.
 Stay in the application position for 10 minutes to allow the solution to penetrate.

-In case you are also experiencing proctitis and rectal infection complications, I also have effective treatment remedies for healing anal or rectal fissures, fistulas and hemorrhoids – see the Heal Your Symptoms section on this site for the natural remedies for each condition.
+In case you are also experiencing proctitis and rectal infection complications, I also have effective treatment remedies for healing anal or rectal fissures, fistulas and hemorrhoids – see the Home Remedies section on this site for the natural remedies for each condition.

-NOTE: Be sure to get my Free eBook: What You Need To Know About Wild Oregano Oil in the PINK box at the top left side of this page.
+NOTE: Be sure to get my Free eBook: What You Need To Know About Wild Oregano Oil by signing up in the green box towards the top of this page.